fullenw1/OrphanForeignSecurityPrincipals/README.md

 Get-ADObject -Filter 'IsDeleted -eq $TRUE' -IncludeDeletedObjects|?{$_.DistinguishedName -like "CN=S-*"}
 ```
 2. Then pipe it to the `Restore-ADObject` cmdlet.
-- Add the foreign account or group into groups where it has formerly been.
+- Add the foreign account or group into all groups where it has formerly been.
 This will create the same ForeignSecurityPrincipal again.
-However, you have to add it to all matching groups again.
+Hint: If you have still the export which you used to remove the ForeignSecurityPincipals,
+there is a column inside with the groupmembership.
 ## Automation
 There are several way to keep your Active Directory clean from orphan Foreign Security Principals.
 Here are some suggestions: